-It's ideal that you cast the size values to unsigned long to ensure that the proper data type is passed to the function.
+It is ideal that you cast the size values to unsigned long to ensure that the proper data type is passed to the function.
 Constants such as 1 without a cast or prototype are of type int by default.
-Appending UL or pre-pending $(unsigned\ long)$ is enough to cast it to the correct type.
+Appending UL or pre-pending (unsigned long) is enough to cast it to the correct type.